Have no energy (or patience!) during your pregnancy with a toddler? Learn how to handle your child’s needs, even if you’re pregnant.

 1. Find activities that allow you to rest

-We’ve all dreaded the times our active toddler runs up to us and say, “Let’s play chase, mama!” right when we’re feeling nauseous with morning sickness.
+We’ve all dreaded the times our toddlers run up to us and say, “Let’s play chase!” right when we’re feeling nauseous with morning sickness.
 Life doesn’t stop for them, even if we’d rather lay on the couch and sleep the rest of the day.

 For instance, you can:

-- Play “catch,” where you throw the ball to one another.
-But each time the ball rolls far away, leave it to her to run and grab it.
+• Play “catch,” where you throw the ball to one another.
+But each time the ball rolls far away, leave it to him to run and grab it.
 This way, you can stay in the same place without needing to get up much.

-- Take her to the park.
-Stick to age-appropriate playgrounds so you can sit in one spot while letting her explore nearby.
+• Take him to the park.
+Stick to age-appropriate playgrounds so you can sit in one spot while letting him explore nearby.
 Even a walk around the neighborhood can be enough—the fresh air can do you good as well.

-- Stick to low-key, quiet activities.
-Reading library books, playing puzzles, and painting are a few ideas that allow you to spend plenty of time with her without demanding too much out of you.
+• Stick to low-key, quiet activities.
+Reading library books, playing puzzles, and painting are a few ideas that allow you to spend plenty of time with him without demanding too much out of you.

 2. Encourage independence

-The problem?
-All that hovering doesn’t give her a chance to be independent.
-Despite what you might think, she’s likely capable of doing many things on her own.
+Hovering over your toddler doesn’t give her a chance to be independent.
+Despite what you might think, he’s likely capable of doing many things on his own.

 I learned this out of necessity when I was on bed rest and couldn’t do as much for my son.
-He had to learn how to wash his hands, fetch a snack, or dress himself completely.
-I was nearby to give instructions as needed, but he had to do most of this himself.
+He had to learn how to wash his hands, fetch a snack, and dress himself completely.
+I was nearby to give instructions as needed, but he had to do most of these tasks himself.

 This goes beyond simple tasks and into independent play.
-Your child doesn’t always need you to engage with her during play.
-She can benefit from playing on her own without you hovering or directing her play.
+Your child doesn’t always need you to engage with him during play.
+He can benefit from playing on his own without you hovering or directing him.

-Give her the time and space to play on her own nearby—she can enjoy imagine and create on her own terms, and you can take a quick break as well.
-Whether it’s chores or play, her growing independence can take a few tasks off your hands and build the confidence she needs in herself.
+Give him the time and space to play on his own nearby—he can imagine and create on his own terms, and you can take a quick break as well.
+Whether it’s chores or play, his growing independence can take a few tasks off your hands and build the confidence he needs in himself.

 3. Give your toddler a “new” toy